Hexman768/Notepad-Sharp/README.md

 ## :hammer_and_wrench: Compilation:
 Visual Studio IDE should compile the program perfectly.

+## :desktop_computer: System Requirements:
+Notepad# is only compatible with Windows machines (XP and up) due to a heavy reliance on the Win32 API.
+There are currently no plans to make the app cross-platform as it is intended to be a Notepad++ clone, and thus, has very similar requirements.
+.NET 4.8.2 is required to launch.

 ## :toolbox: Troubleshooting:
 If you are having trouble building Notepad# then try the following:
 <ul>
+    <li>Make sure to run the init.bat script in the project directory.</li>
+    <li>Open the Nuget package manager and update/install all required packages.</li>
     <li>Delete the reference to TabStrip.dll under Notepad-Sharp -> References and add it back from the Notepad-Sharp/Resources folder in the working directory.</li>
 </ul>